energy-sync/bluetooth-location-tracking/readme.md

 Initially, the `clientSoftwareUrl` field in `device-backend/config.json` will need to be edited to match the IP for the client software that will receive location updates.
 Ex: `http://127.0.0.1:3000`.
 Navigating to the device controller server's IP in a browser will open the device management page.
 Changing settings for the BLE receivers will send out configuration updates to the corresponding devices.

 ## Client Software
 The client software can be any software that includes functionality to receive HTTP requests from the device coordinator server with location updates.
-We create our own web app with mock patient data to simulate a hospital environment.
-Our software includes patient pages, analytics of the time patients spend at each departments, and a visualization of the beacons at their current locations.
+We created our own web app with mock patient data to simulate a hospital environment.
+Our software includes patient pages, analytics of the time patients spend at each department, and a visualization of the beacons at their current locations.

 ### Starting
 If the global npm package for Meteor is not installed, run the following command: